google/styleguide/pyguide.md

 ### 2.13 Properties

-Properties may be used to control getting or setting attributes that require trivial, but unsurprising, computations or logic.
+Properties may be used to control getting or setting attributes that require trivial computations or logic.
 Property implementations must match the general expectations of regular attribute access: that they are cheap, straightforward, and unsurprising.

 <a id="s2.13.1-definition"></a>
 <a id="2131-definition"></a>